isbeorn/nina.docs/docs/tabs/sequence.md

 14. **Object altitude**

-    Displays the target object's altitude, the direction point at which it will transit, the darkness phase of the current day, and includes a veritical marker for the current time.
+    Displays the target object's altitude, the direction point at which it will transit, the darkness phase of the current day, and includes a vertical marker for the current time.
 The accuracy of the altitude curve requires that the latitude and longitude be set under **Options > General > Astrometry**.

 15. **Start Sequence**

      Pressing the Start button starts the sequence, either from the beginning or from where it was last stopped or paused.
 Once a sequence is started, this button will change to separate Pause or Cancel buttons.

     * Pausing will pause the sequence after the current frame completes exposing
-    * Cancel will abort any active operation (including any in-progress exposures) and stop the sequenc3
+    * Cancel will abort any active operation (including any in-progress exposures) and stop the sequence

 16. **Grab Coordinates button**